My mother had a green thumb. When she finally retired at the age of 72, she immersed herself in gardening.

 - Note that there are vertical gardens that you can install (or build) and they can be placed on a wall, like the side of the house.

 - For some seniors, handling gardening tools can be difficult.
 You will want to look for ergonomic tools that have larger than normal handles that are not slippery.
-(But not so large that your elderly mother or father could not handle.)
+(But not so large that your elderly mother or father could not handle it.)
 You also want to consider the weight of the tool as well.

 - I would avoid power tools completely and only use manual ones.

 - If, for whatever reason, your elderly parent cannot go outside – consider creating a space within the home for indoor gardening.
-Of course you can use pots on shelves and tower gardens.
+Of course, you can use pots on shelves and in tower gardens.
 You can also get ultra fancy and purchase indoor garden kits that come complete with their own LED lights.